ChristophP/funpro-book/ch4.md

 someFunction(); // also returns `this`, which points to `window` or global object
 ```

-## currying and partial function application
+## Currying and partial function application

 - Haskell Curry origins
 - simple arrow currying